ibowditch/userdocs/administration.md

 Qualification records are used in the {ref}`Member Qualifications<memb-quals>` view, which allows members to see what qualifications are recorded in their name on SAP, and to check that these records are accurate and complete.

-SAP records can be uploaded to the Sign-In system from the Admin system, under Brigade-Certifications, using the Import button on the top right of the page.
+SAP records can be uploaded to RFStag from the Admin system, under Brigade-Certifications, using the Import button on the top right of the page.

 You will then see the following page.
 Enter the name of the Excel file downloaded from RFS SAP that has